 Where Does the Tradition Come From?

-The Aztecs believed death was just a part of the circle of life and offered gifts to the goddess Mictecacihuatl (“Lady of the Dead”) for deceased children and adults.
+The Aztecs believed that death was just a part of the circle of life and offered gifts to the goddess Mictecacihuatl (“Lady of the Dead”) for deceased children and adults.
 This tradition was incorporated into the Catholic celebration of All Saint’s Day and All Soul’s Day when the Spanish conquered the country.
 You might know All Saint’s Day by its other name – Halloween!

 How is Día de los Muertos Celebrated?

-In modern day Mexico, there are regional variations of celebrations – the southern state of Chiapas is known for processions and public events, while the valley of Mexico decorations of altars in homes and the tombs of the deceased is more popular.
+In modern-day Mexico, there are regional variations of celebrations – the southern state of Chiapas is known for processions and public events, while the valley of Mexico decorations of altars in homes and the tombs of the deceased is more popular.

 Lots of families make their altars in the graveyard and spend both nights there waiting to see their loved ones.
 The altars are decorated with flowers, paper decorations and sweets (candy) in the shape of skulls, to remember family members and friends who have died and also usually include the dead person’s favourite foods.